 Trying to pin down Stephanie Schneiderman to any one genre, talent or discipline is next to impossible.
 One thing is clear however- whether recording one of her 9 solo albums playing drums for Swan Sovereign, stepping on stage in the musical the Full Monty, producing a wildly successful humanitarian concert series for refugees in northern Uganda, or penning a musical about human trafficking, Schneiderman is hands down one of the most diverse and hardest working artists the Pacific Northwest has to offer.

-Her new album Crossfire, which will be available for download on Bandcamp on 10/1, combines her past sonic explorations—folk, americana, trip hop, and pop—into a beautifully dark and deeply introspective recording that is as lush as it is intimate.
+Her new album Crossfire, available for download on Bandcamp, combines her past sonic explorations—folk, americana, trip hop, and pop—into a beautifully dark and deeply introspective recording that is as lush as it is intimate.
 It is a self released labor of love that celebrates her community, maiden voyage as self-producer, and is possibly her most compelling collection of songs to date.

 The album’s first single, “Daughters”, released in August of 2021, features a haunting vocal arrangement wrapped in a blanket of lush, programmed sounds, baritone ukulele and cello banjo, over a subtle rhythmic pulse.
 Overtop, Schneiderman’s voice melodically whispers a tale about how the stories of our ancestors play out in our own lives.
 The song was a defining moment in finding the “sound” of the album - that perfect balance between folk and a textured, electronic sensibility, a thread that runs through the production of every song.